aplteam/MarkAPL/Files/MarkAPL.md

 Linking rather than embedding can be useful in order to perform experiments on the CSS used by `MarkAPL`.

 If you wish to use this parameter for other purposes than playing with CSS then the default CSS files need modifying: ~~take a copy and watch out for everything that is embraced by `<<` and `>>`: before `MarkAPL` injects the CSS it replaces all such strings.
 We could call this a dynamic approach.
 For a static approach you need to change those placeholders by reasonable values.~~ Since version 3.6.1 the style sheets carry reasonable defaults.
-The associated comment still allows MarkAPL to replace this with certain settings, but the style sheets are now fine as they are at delivery time.
+The associated comment still allows `MarkAPL` to replace this with certain settings, but the style sheets are now fine as they are at delivery time.

+#### lowercaseID

+By default both the `id` and `href` parameters are now lowercased in case they point to an internal anchor (`#`).
+You can prevent this by setting the parameter `lowercaseID` to 1.

 #### markdownStrict